luissilva1044894/Pyrez/README.md

 This project aims to simplify the way to interact with Hi-Rez Studios API, without the headache of learning the ins and outs of API authentication and structure.

- * No more always having to write tedious code.
+ * Rapidly begin interacting with the API, no more always having to write tedious code.
  * Low number of dependencies: Installing and using is simple as possible, without having to deal with long dependency chains.

 #### Mantainance